SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Design of Social Interaction Detection Pipeline for In-the-Wild Annotation

 Accordingly, we developed a fully connected neural network classifier operating on the extracted embeddings to predict whether an audio instance corresponds to foreground speech or background sound.
 We used binary cross-entropy as the loss function and the Adam optimizer for training.
 To address class imbalance and ensure that the minority class received sufficient emphasis during learning, we applied class weighting using the formula $ \text{weight}_c = \frac{1}{n_c} \cdot \frac{N}{2}, $ where $n_c$ denotes the number of instances in class $c$ and $N$ is the total number of instances.
 This weighting strategy balances the loss contributions across classes and mitigates bias toward the majority class.

 The model was trained for 25 epochs, with early stopping applied when the validation loss did not improve for three consecutive epochs.

-\textit{Weak Supervision and Meta-Learning.} The dataset used to train the FSD model provides labels at the 1-second segment level.
-Each 1-second segment corresponds to two YAMNet frames, as YAMNet processes fixed 0.48-second windows regardless of input length.
+\textit{Weak Supervision and Meta-Learning.} Each 1-second segment in the dataset used to train the FSD model corresponds to two YAMNet frames, as YAMNet processes fixed 0.48-second windows regardless of input length.
 Although it may seem reasonable to train and evaluate models directly on these 0.48-second subwindows by assigning them the same label as the parent 1-second segment, this approach can be misleading.
 As noted in the dataset description \cite{Liang_Xu_Chen_Adaimi_Harwath_Thomaz_2023}, a 1-second segment is labeled as foreground speech if it contains either only the watch wearer’s speech or a mixture of the wearer’s and others’ speech.
 Consequently, individual subwindows within a mixed segment may not correspond to purely foreground speech.
 Assigning identical labels to such subwindows and using them for evaluation can therefore introduce label noise and distort performance estimates.

 To maintain consistency with the dataset’s instance-level labeling scheme while leveraging pretrained embeddings, we adopted a weak supervision strategy.
 Specifically, we assigned the 1-second label to each of the two subwindows and trained the deep learning model on these weakly labeled subwindows to obtain predicted probabilities for each frame.
 We then trained a meta-learner that used the two subwindow probability outputs as input features to produce a final classification for the full 1-second audio instance (foreground vs.\ background), which was used for model evaluation.